America celebrates scaled-back Thanksgiving as COVID-19 surges

 The Macy’s Thanksgiving Day Parade in New York, a spectacle of giant character balloons that has delighted children for nearly a century, was scaled back significantly.
 The route was reduced to one block, rather than 2.5 miles; balloon handlers were replaced by specially rigged vehicles; and spectators were prohibited from lining the streets as before.

-The event concluded at noon after a three-hour procession of performances, floats and balloons, featuring stars like country music legend Dolly Parton and a four-story-tall “Boss Baby” from the popular film about a business-attired toddler -- all without the usual millions on hand to watch from the street.
+The event concluded at noon after a three-hours of performances, floats and balloons, featuring music stars like Dolly Parton and a four-story-tall Snoopy in astronaut gear - all without the usual millions crowding the streets to watch.

-The rainy weather did not deter people like Moriah Hargrave, a 36-year-old native of Lafayette, Louisiana, who got as close as she could to the action near Macy’s flagship store in midtown Manhattan with the hopes of stealing a glimpse of Parton, or Brian Campbell of Rockaway, New Jersey, who described his fifth year of coming to the parade as “disappointing.”
+Metal barricades keeping spectators at a distance did not deter people like Brian Campbell, a 55-year old native of Rockaway, New Jersey, who described his fifth year of coming to the parade as “disappointing,” or Moriah Hargrave of Lafayette, Louisiana, who got as close as she could to the action near Macy’s flagship store in midtown Manhattan with the hopes of stealing a glimpse of Parton.

-“We didn’t want to miss it because of ‘rona season,” said Campbell, 55, using a slang term for the novel coronavirus.
-“We wanted to see the parade, but this is what we are seeing, just the tail end of some turkey.”
+“We came to just knock out a few things on our bucket list for New York City,” said Hargrave, 36.
+“It’s a little sad to be this far away.
+But it’s fun to be here.”

 The holiday is being celebrated at a time of severe economic strain for millions of Americans.
-First-time claims for jobless benefits increased further last week, government data on Wednesday showed, suggesting that the recent explosion in COVID-19 infections and resulting business restrictions were undermining the labor market.
+More than 20 million people are receiving some form of unemployment benefits, and a fresh wave of layoffs is expected as governors impose business restrictions in a bid to tamp down spiraling infections, and with additional aid from Congress nowhere in sight.

+Asia Foreman, who recently founded a nonprofit with her sister to raise awareness about mental health issues, was working Thursday afternoon to finish delivering 500 plates of chicken, macaroni and cheese, yams and greens in Washington, D.C.

+“We wanted to feed as many people as possible so turkey wasn’t in the budget,” she said, adding that many in her community were struggling to make ends meet.
+“A lot of people haven’t been able to find new jobs to provide for their families because of COVID.
+It’s not their fault.”

-U.S. hospitalizations for COVID-19 reached a record of more than 89,000 on Wednesday, and experts warn that Thanksgiving could significantly boost a death toll that has exceeded 262,000 nationwide.
+U.S. hospitalizations for COVID-19 reached a record of more than 89,000 on Wednesday, and experts warn that Thanksgiving could lead to a spike in cases and significantly boost a death toll that has exceeded 262,000 nationwide.

 Despite advice from the Centers for Disease Control to stay home for the holiday, nearly 6 million Americans traveled by air from Friday to Wednesday, according to the U.S. Transportation Security Administration, although that is less than half the figure during the same period last year.